Connect with us

 Workers assemble a precast wall of an apartment.
 PHOTO | FILE

-The Kenyan government has unveiled an ambitious plan to build a million units of public rental housing in the next five years to curb the emergence of informal settlements and provide decent housing for low-income earners.
+The government has unveiled an ambitious plan to build a million units of public rental housing in the next five years to curb the emergence of informal settlements and provide decent housing for low-income earners.

-Principal Secretary Moses Nyakiongora said a total of Sh1 trillion would be spent on the construction of over a million low cost homes in major towns by 2022 to help ease the housing deficit that currently stands at about 1.85 million units.
+Principal Secretary Moses Nyakiongora said a total of Sh1 trillion would be spent on the construction of over a million low-cost homes in major towns by 2022 to help ease the housing deficit that currently stands at about 1.85 million units.

-The project, under the Engineering Procurement Contract (EPC) delivery model, is expected to promote the use of low cost building technologies that are currently shunned by many Kenyans who view them as inferior.
+The project, under the Engineering Procurement Contract (EPC) delivery model, is expected to promote the use of low-cost building technologies that are currently shunned by many Kenyans who view them as inferior.

 The State is particularly fronting the use of precast wall panels and pillars that are already being developed locally by several local and foreign companies.

-Under the EPC model, a developer will fund the entire project and will be paid upon completion of the development once the government is satisfied with the quality of the houses.
+Under the EPC model, a developer will fund the project and will be paid upon completion of the development once the government is satisfied with the quality of the houses.

 The government will provide parcels of land to the developers who will then prepare site plans as well as the architectural plans for the identified projects.